Frequently asked questions

 How will traffic and transport be managed?

-The concept proposal identifies local road upgrades to help manage the traffic impacts associated with new development.
-The road improvements will be delivered in stages.
+The approved concept identifies road upgrades to help manage traffic.
+These road improvements will be delivered in stages.

-To create a welcoming, accessible place for residents and visitors, one-way local roads and narrower laneways are planned.
-A shared path network will link open spaces, streets and Elizabeth Macarthur Creek.
+To create a welcoming, accessible place for residents and visitors, the precinct will be pedestrian friendly, with a number of local roads and laneways provided within the precinct.
+A new shared path network will also link open spaces, streets and Elizabeth Macarthur Creek.

-Proposed car parking rates for residential buildings will encourage people to use public transport instead of driving their car.
+Limits to the number of car parking spaces for residential buildings will encourage people to use public transport instead of driving.

 What open spaces are included?

-The concept proposal includes around 56,000m2 of open space to support the social needs of the future residents and the wider community.
-This includes a new town centre, network of open spaces along the western side of Elizabeth Macarthur Creek, and a district open space park adjacent to the future proposed educational facilities.
+The approved concept includes around 56,000m2 of open space to support the social needs of the future residents and the wider community.
+This includes a new town centre plaza, network of open spaces along the western side of Elizabeth Macarthur Creek, and parks within the precinct.

 Where possible, the remaining areas of Cumberland Plain Woodland and existing mature trees will be retained to enhance the green character of the area.